There is a legal process an executor and administrator must follow to administer an estate. The process includes how to sell a probate home.

 - All 5 probate sales

-The highest price probate home sold was a single family home located in Cupertino 95014.
-The home has 2 bedrooms, 1 bathroom, approximately 992 square feet of living space on an 11,760 square foot lot.
+The highest price probate home sold was a single-family home located in Cupertino 95014.
+The home has 2 bedrooms, 1 bathroom, and approximately 992 square feet of living space on an 11,760 square-foot lot.
 The home is 99 years old.

 The lowest price sold was a single-family home in San Jose 95127.
 The home has 3 bedrooms, 1 bathroom, and approximately 992 square feet of living space.
 It listed on February 22, 2019, at a list price of $639,999.
 On March 3, 2019, the status was reported as pending.
 On April 9, 2019, it was reported sold.
 The final sales price reported was $597,000 representing $42,999 below the list price.
 There were 8 offers.
 The buyer had conventional financing.